oroinc/documentation/crm/admin_guide/email/index.rst

 Email Configuration
 ===================

-In this section you will learn to configure everything related to email.
+In this section you will learn how to configure everything related to emails.

 .. toctree::
    :glob: